kabrau/PyImageRoi/README.md

 ## ExportToPascal
 A tool to create a xml files (pascal) to each image

-note: Use 1 classname only, I will change

 ### RUN
 ```
 usage: ExportToPascal.py [-h] -p PATH -a ANNPATH